cloudfoundry-attic/lattice-release/docs/dnsmasq-readme.md

 ## Installation

-- Use Homebrew to install `dnsmasq`
+- Use Homebrew to install `dnsmasq`:

 ```bash
 # Update your homebrew installation
 $ brew up
 # Install dnsmasq
 $ brew install dnsmasq
 ```

 - Use the commands provided by `brew info dnsmasq` to configure and start the service.<br>
   As of dnsmasq v2.72, `brew info dnsmasq` returned:

 ```bash
 $ brew info dnsmasq
 dnsmasq: stable 2.72 (bottled)